-A useful management strategy for retailers is to work with real-time inventory tracking.
-This aids in decision making about inventory and orders so you can stay ahead of consumer needs.
+There are different types of inventory management techniques for retailers, and one is to work with real-time inventory tracking.
+This aids in decision-making about inventory and orders so you can stay ahead of consumer needs.

 Your employees will be scanning items out of stock, but will not upload the data until a later time.
 This means your inventory management system's data will not be in sync with your stocked inventory for that time period.

 In order to use real-time tracking, you need a cloud-based restaurant management system, mobile devices to input data, and an internet connection.
-This way employees scanning items will automatically update information in your restaurant inventory management system more accurately reflecting which items you have in stock.
-This gives your company better visibility into your inventory levels leading everything from forecasting demand all the way up to reporting metrics.
+This way employees scanning items will automatically update information in your restaurant inventory management system more accurately reflecting which raw materials/items you have in stock.
+This gives your company better visibility into your inventory levels as well as leading everything from forecasting demand all the way up to reporting metrics.